Childhood Aspirations

 My family at my daughter’s graduation when she received her B.S. in Early Childhood/Elementary Education

 When it comes to my personal life.
 I am married to a physical therapist who is a voracious reader.
 He was a youth track coach for over 10years.
 He also had been a youth football, swim, basketball and baseball coach.
-We have two adult children, one in her mid 20s and the other in his late 20s.
+We have two adult children, both in their late 20s.
 Both were avid and gifted track runners in their own rights.

 The oldest is a Gifted ADD learner who is a visual/tactual/kinesthetic learner…very hands-on.
 He was a mid-long distance runner and nationally ranked racewalker.
 When it comes to computers, gaming and debating, he is brilliant.
 He loves animals and although he only had fish as a child and cats after college, before moving out.
-Since moving out on his own, he has had snakes, iguanas, lizards, rabbits, chickens, quail and goats.
-He currently has dogs and a snatke.
+Since moving out on his own, he has had snakes, cats, iguanas, lizards, rabbits, chickens, quail and goats.
+He currently has dogs, kittens and a snake.

 As a reader, he has the skills, but was a reluctant reader until we found ways to engage him as a reader.
 He now loves to read.
 His preferences are comics, anime, manga, young adult fantasy novels and reference books about whatever he is a fan of at the moment.
 His favorite series used to be James Patterson’s Daniel X series and the Witch and Wizard series; it is now Robert Jordan’s Wheel of Time series.
 He has asked for the entire hardback collection for Christmas.
 He also likes fashion, Yu-Gi-Oh competitions and traveling.
 You will learn more about him in some of my posts.